movie review of Godzilla (1998) starring Matthew Broderick

 Trivia for Godzilla

-- At the 1998 Golden Raspberry Awards, the film was nominated for five Razzies, including Worst Picture, Worst Director and Worst Screenplay.
-It took home two overall for Maria Pitillo as Worst Supporting Actress and for the film as Worst Remake or Sequel.
+- At the 1998 Golden Raspberry Awards, the film was nominated for five Razzies.
+They include Worst Picture, Worst Director and Worst Screenplay.
+It took home two overall for Maria Pitillo as Worst Supporting Actress.
+And for the film as Worst Remake or Sequel.

-- Patrick Tatopoulos (I), who designed the new Godzilla, states that the creature design mixes elements of various Reptiles; also, he wanted the creature to be imposing and to inspire respect.
-To achieve that, he was inspired from the character Shere-Kan featured in The Jungle Book (1967); the Tiger had a noticeable chin and Tatopoulos applied this characteristic on his design, taking the appearance of it from what he refers to be a “Selfin Dragon”.
-He also gave the creature humanoid shoulders and hands, very similar to the features included in the original design.
+- Patrick Tatopoulos, who designed the new Godzilla, states that the creature design mixes elements of various reptiles.
+Also, he wanted the creature to be imposing and to inspire respect.
+To achieve that, he was inspired from the character Shere-Kan featured in The Jungle Book (1967).
+Tatopoulos applied this characteristic on his design.
+He also gave the creature humanoid shoulders and hands.
+Similar to the features included in the original design.

-- Roland Emmerich admitted that he did not like the original Godzilla movies – he only agreed to the project after being promised to be able to do what ever he wanted with the series.
+- Roland Emmerich admitted that he did not like the original Godzilla movies.
+He only agreed to the project after being promised he could do what ever he wanted.

-- The film had quite of a backlash amongst the fan base of the original series.
-The fans conceived a nickname to distinguish this film from the original; it was G.I.N.O., which is an acronym for “Godzilla in Name only”, indicating their despise for it.
-Toho introduced in the series a Monster called Jira in Godzilla: Final Wars which was meant to directly reference the creature.
+- The film had quite of a backlash amongst fans.
+The fans conceived a nickname to distinguish this film from the original; it was G.I.N.O.
+An acronym for “Godzilla in Name only”.
+Toho introduced in the series a Monster called Jira in Godzilla: Final Wars.
+A directly reference the creature.

-- Elevator music in a scene with Matthew Broderick is “Danke Schoen”, which Broderick lip-syncs in a memorable scene from Ferris Bueller’s Day Off (1986).
+- Elevator music in a scene with Matthew Broderick is “Danke Schoen”.
+Broderick lip-syncs in a memorable scene from Ferris Bueller’s Day Off (1986).